Dev1Ai/ServiceLink/README.md

 - Build and run production-like containers locally:
   - `make staging-up` (web on :3000, api on :3001, nginx on :8080)
   - `make staging-down` to stop
+  - `make staging-db-up` to spin up staging with Postgres+Redis included
+  - `make staging-db-down` to stop the staging stack with DB

 1) **Prereqs**: Node 20+, pnpm 9+, Docker Desktop (or compatible).
 2) **Install deps**: